Best Things To Do In Bolzano, Northern Italy

 Stroll around the historic center

-Take a walk around the streets and alleys of Bolzano city centre.
+Take a walk around the streets and alleys of Bolzano city center.
 Admire its German-influenced architecture and relax in one of the cafes with a warm drink especially if you are enjoying the city and its Dolomites in winter.

 Explore the medieval identity of Bolzano in the streets where you can see local markets, shops, ancient vaults, historic mansions, inns and hotels like Luna Mondschein in Via Piave close to the historic Via Bottai.